stdlib-js/google-summer-of-code/organization/templates/acceptance.md

 Often applicants apply to many internships.
 It is not uncommon for a GSoC project to be accepted, only to be withdrawn a couple weeks later due to an applicant accepting a different internship.
 We'd like to avoid this scenario, as it would likely lead us to lose a slot, despite rejecting other high quality proposals.
 So if you could please confirm your acceptance now, we'd greatly appreciate it!

-Your official mentors are MENTOR_NAMES.
-They should be contacting you soon to discuss a schedule for you to meet and discuss your progress throughout the summer.
-Note that some of these may act as primary mentors over the summer, and others may act only as co-mentors or backup mentors.
+Assuming your acceptance, your official mentors are MENTOR_NAMES.
+We'll be arranging a joint welcome session to welcome you to the project and facilitate introductions.
+After the welcome session, your mentors will contact you to discuss a schedule for you to meet and discuss your progress throughout the summer.
+Note that some of these mentors may act as primary mentors, and others may act only as co-mentors or backup mentors.
 They will discuss with you the roles they will take for your project.
 If at any point during the summer you are not able to contact one of your mentors, please let me and ORG_ADMIN (ORG_ADMIN_EMAIL) know immediately.

+Throughout the program, we'll also aim to hold weekly stand-ups/demo sessions for you to share what you're working on and connect with other stdlib and GSoC contributors.

 Here is the official timeline: